Slavetomints/slavetomints.github.io/markdown/writeups/training/overthewire/bandit/bandit4.md

 Now, remembering the lessons we learned earlier, if the file starts with '-' it is going to be interpreted as a flag, so instead lets prepend `./` to the file names.

-Also, instead of just looking at each
+Also, instead of just looking at each file one after another, lets
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NzkyMzc2MjIsLTE1OTc0NjgzMjIsMj
+eyJoaXN0b3J5IjpbMTc0MzIxMTI1NSwtMTQ3OTIzNzYyMiwtMT
-A1ODM5MTkyOF19
+U5NzQ2ODMyMiwyMDU4MzkxOTI4XX0=
 -->